vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 </details>

-### Create new buildspec for prod environments

-1\.
-Create the buildspec_prod.yml file

-In the above section, we created a buildspec for dev named buildspec_dev.
-That was used when CodeBuild was run directly on source code in CodeCommit, but now for production we want to build a full pipeline that will automatically deploy our environment, so we'll use CodePipeline to orchestrate that.

-Ideally, we want to keep production and development branches as similar as possible, but want to control differences between dev and prod build stages.
-To start, we can basically copy over what we created for Lab 2, but there will be a few minor changes.
-We will name the new buildspec buildspec_prod.yml instead of buildspec_dev.yml.

-Make sure you're in the like repository folder, which should be named something like **mythical-mysfits-devops-like-service**.
+Make sure you're in the like repository folder, which should be named something like **mythical-mysfits-devops-like-service** and Ensure your buildspec_prod.yml is ready.

 <pre>
 $ cd ~/environment/<b>REPLACE_ME_LIKE_REPOSITORY_NAME</b>
-$ cp buildspec_dev.yml buildspec_prod.yml

 </pre>

 Next, in order for CodePipeline to deploy to Fargate, we need to have an `imagedefinitions.json` file that includes the name of the container we want to replace as well as the imageUri.
 Then we have to surface the file to CodePipeline in an Artifacts section.
 The end of your buildspec_prod.yml file will look like this: